rgambord/c99-doc/doc/sections/7/13/1/1/index.rst

 .. _9899_7.13.1.1p5:

+.. container:: snum

+   :ref:`5 <9899_7.13.1.1p5>`

-:ref:`5 <9899_7.13.1.1p5>` If the invocation appears in any other context, the behavior is undefined.
+If the invocation appears in any other context, the behavior is undefined.